 What is Assistive Technology?

-Assistive technology can be a product, gadget or system that helps you with memory and recall.
-It promotes independence or helps you to manage risks and feel safe at home.
+Assistive technology can be a product, gadget or system that helps with memory and recall.
+It promotes independence, helps manage risks and can assist in making the person living with dementia feel safe in their own home.
 Assistive technology can be a very simple product and it can also be a great technical gadget.

 Examples of Assistive Technology equipment include;

-- other devices; e.g. easy to use TV remote controls and talking photo albums.
+- Cther devices; e.g. easy to use TV remote controls and talking photo albums.

 What is a Memory Technology Resource Room?